wutong16/DistributionBalancedLoss/README.md

 Code for our paper *Distribution-Balanced Loss for Multi-Label Classification in Long-Tailed Datasets*,  submitted to ECCV2020.

+## TODO
+- [ ] Clean the Repo
+- [ ] Distributed training is not supported currently
+- [ ] Evaluation with single GPU is not supported currently
+- [ ] uncertainty control of `create_longtail_dataset.py`
+- [ ] Running in the new environment is a little bit worse than in the original one, currently trying to fix the problem

 ## Requirements
 * Pytorch 1.1.0
 * Sklearn